deepal/baapan/readme.md

 ```

 ### Supports Top Level Await
 Baapan support top level from node v10 and above.
+You can enable it by passing `--experimental-repl-await` as command line argument.
+e.g.
 ```
-$ baapan
+$ baapan --experimental-repl-await
 Creating workspace...
 Workspace loaded!
 > await Promise.resolve('It works')